LESSON 12: COOPERATION WITH OTHERS

 Ask your students to stand in their imaginary squares.
 As you did in the previous lesson, have the children stand about 5 feet apart and imagine that they are in their own squares.
 Ask them to walk along the border of his/her imaginary square.

-Ask children to: raise up your arms and stretch from the tips of their toes to the tips of their fingers, reaching towards the sky.
+Ask children to raise up their arms and stretch from the tips of their toes to the tips of their fingers, reaching towards the sky.
 Now they are going to relax and let their arms and heads hang freely.
 Repeat this several times.

-Next, I ask you children to pretend to be some things, which they have to act out (have on 8 slips that kids can draw out on ONE COLOR PAPER):
+Next, I ask your children to pretend to be some things, which they have to act out (have on 8 slips that kids can draw out on ONE COLOR PAPER):

 - A teardrop